How long should you run an A/B Test?

 - Auto-Allocate: An Auto-Allocate activity is a type of A/B test that identifies a winner among two or more experiences and automatically reallocates more traffic to the winner to increase conversions while the test continues to run and learn.Standard A/B tests have an inherent cost.
 You must spend traffic to measure performance of each experience and through analysis figure out the winning experience.
 Traffic distribution remains fixed even after you recognize that some experiences are outperforming others.
 Also, it's complicated to figure out the sample size, and the activity must run its entire course before you can act on a winner.
 After doing all of this, there is still a chance the identified winner is not a true winner.The solution is Auto-Allocate.
 Auto-Allocate reduces this cost and overhead of determining a winning experience.
 Auto-Allocate monitors the goal metric performance of all experiences and sends more new entrants to the high-performing experiences proportionately.
 Enough traffic is reserved to explore the other experiences.
 You can see the benefits of the test on your results, even while the activity is still running: optimization occurs in parallel with learning.Auto-Allocate moves visitors toward winning experiences gradually, rather than requiring that you wait until an activity ends to determine a winner.
 You benefit from lift more quickly because activity entrants who would have been sent to less-successful experiences are shown potential winning experiences.When using the Auto-Allocate feature, Target displays a badge at the top of the activity's page indicating "No Winner Yet" until the activity reaches the minimum number of conversions with sufficient confidence.
 Target then declares the winning experience by displaying a badge at the top of the activity's page.For more information, see Auto-Allocate .

 - Target Sample Size Calculator: If you choose to use a manual A/B test rather than Auto-Allocate, the Target Sample Size Calculator helps you determine the sample size needed for a successful test.
+A manual A/B test is a fixed horizon test, so the calculator is extremely helpful.
+Using the calculator for an Auto-Allocate activity is optional because Auto-Allocate will declare a winner for you.
+The calculator gives you a rough estimate of the sample size needed.
 Continue reading for more information about how to use the calculator.

 Adobe Target Sample Size Calculator